glorpen/glorpen-config/README.rst

       path: "/tmp"
       cache_path: "{{ project.path }}/cache"

-String interpolation currently can be used only with ``glorpen.config.fields.String`` fields.
+String interpolation currently can be used only with ``glorpen.config.fields.simple.String`` fields.

 Normalization and validation
 ----------------------------

-Each field type has own normalization rules, eg. for ``glorpen.config.fields.LogLevel``:
+Each field type has own normalization rules, eg. for ``glorpen.config.fields.log.LogLevel``:

 .. code-block:: yaml